Businesses Franchises Brokers

 2024 2.68 0.56

-Valuation multiples derived from reported sale price and financials of retail businesses sold on BizBuySell.
+Valuation multiples derived from reported financials and sale price of retail businesses sold nationally on BizBuySell.
+Local comps can be found in BizBuySell's Business Valuation Reports.

 Earnings Multiples